nju33/eslint-plugin-tailwindcss-jit-restrict/README.md

 # eslint-plugin-tailwindcss-jit-restrict

-All of or partially arbitrary values as jit mode are restricts.
+To be restricted from using all of or partially arbitrary values in jit mode.

 ## Install